 - 1 teaspoon fresh rosemary chopped

 Enjoy this recipe?
-You might also enjoy these other SugarSpicesLife recipes:
+You’ll probably enjoy these other SugarSpicesLife recipes:

 Links to Amazon items used to make this recipe: